kehrlab/PopIns2/README.md

     popins2 COMMAND [OPTIONS]

 COMMAND
-    assemble        Filter, clip and assemble unmapped reads from a sample. merge           Merge many samples into a colored compacted de Bruijn Graph.
+    assemble            Filter, clip and assemble unmapped reads from a sample. merge               Generate supercontigs from a colored compacted de Bruijn Graph. multik              Multi-k framework for a colored compacted de Bruijn Graph. contigmap           Map unmapped reads to (super-)contigs.
+    place-refalign      Find position of (super-)contigs by aligning contig ends to the reference genome. place-splitalign    Find position of (super-)contigs by split-read alignment (per sample). place-finish        Combine position found by split-read alignment from all samples. genotype            Determine genotypes of all insertions in a sample.

 VERSION
-    0.7.0-ffde310, Date: on 2019-10-29 16:18:37
+    0.11.0-0a8d447, Date: on 2020-10-08 17:06:03

 Try `popins2 COMMAND --help' for more information on each command.

 ```

+## Troubleshooting / FAQ:

+- **Q:** Where do I install _SeqAn_ and _Bifrost_ for PopIns2? **A:** The C++ libraries SeqAn and Bifrost have to be found by your compiler, i.e. they should usually be located in your system's `local/include` and `local/lib` folders.
+The respective website and github page (see Requirements) provide more details.